nemec/reddit-giveaway-bot/README.md

   * Limit by account age: eligible accounts can be limited to accounts created at least *N* days ago to prevent sockpuppets.
-  * Keywords: to prevent chatter from distracting the bot, an optional keyword can be required for the bot for it to
+  * Keywords: to prevent chatter from distracting the bot, an optional keyword can be required in a comment for it to be eligible.
   * Reply or PM: the bot can either reply to the user with his/her prize, or directly PM the user to keep the information private.
   * Multiple sort options: prizes can be assigned either by timestamp